GenchoBG/ObjectDetection/README.md

 python augmenter.py --cfg ./cfg/mobilenetyolov2.cfg --target 500
 ```
 The following command will generate augmented images until the dataset has 500 entries.
 You can also specify the images/annotations folder, the target folders and the maximum allowed augmentations per image (3 by default).

+A demo is also available in the [example/data-augmentation.ipynb](data-augmentation.ipynb) notebook.